shrhdk/theta-plugin-web-ui-browser/README.md

 ## Usage

-Connect with THETA, start up the plugin, and start this application.
+Connect with THETA and start up the plug-in and start up this application.

 You can reload by swiping down the screen.

-The screen below shows an example displaying the [Meow Shot!](https://pluginstore.theta360.com/plugins/be.shiro.meowshot/) Web UI.
+The following screen example displays the Web UI of [Meow Shot!](https://pluginstore.theta360.com/plugins/be.shiro.meowshot/).

 ![Screenshot](image/screenshot.png)